 Your invitation to group work –

-Student Counseling Services (SCS) offers a variety of growth/experiential groups which
+The Counseling Center offers a variety of growth/experiential groups which allow participants

-allow participants to gain the insight and courage necessary to take action to improve
+to gain the insight and courage necessary to take action to improve the quality of

-the quality of their lives.
-Counselors have chosen fun, informative, and thought
+their lives.
+Counselors have chosen fun, informative, and thought provoking activities

 How do I get involved in group counseling?